riazvm/velerobackupandrestore/README.md

 > \--backup-location-config
 > region=minio,s3ForcePathStyle=\"true\",s3Url=*\>*

-Note: the secret file points to location of the file credentials file we created above
+> NOTE: the secret file points to location of the file credentials file we created above use restic to backup pv's the s3Url points to the Minio that was

-use restic to backup pv's the s3Url points to the Minio that was setup earlier
+> setup earlier

-E.g.
+> E.g.

 > ./velero install \\\
 > \--provider aws \\\